dymmond/edgy/docs/fields.md

 * **through** - The model to be used for the relationship.
 Edgy generates the model by default if None is provided or **through** is an abstract model.
 * **embed_through** - When traversing, embed the through object in this attribute.
-Otherwise it is not accessable from the result. if empty, the old behaviour is used to query from the through model as base If not an empty string or False this is only possible from string as prefix or not accessable with False.
+Otherwise it is not accessable from the result. if an empty string was provided, the old behaviour is used to query from the through model as base (default). if False, the base is transformed to the target and source model (full proxying).
+You cannot select the through model via path traversal anymore (except from the through model itself).
+                      If not an empty string, the same behaviour like with False applies except that you can select the through model fields via path traversal with the provided name.

 !!!
 Note:
     If **through** is an abstract model it will be used as a template (a new model is generated with through as base).